olebole/irafdoc/doc/rv.rvreidlines.rst

   where each field can be one of the strings separated by | except for # which is an integer number.
 The field in [] is a second designator which is used with 3D data.
 See the example section for <b>rvidlines</b> for examples of this syntax.
-Abbreviations are allowed though beware that <tt>'l'</tt>
+Abbreviations are allowed though beware that <span style="font-family: monospace;">'l'</span>
   is not a sufficient abbreviation.
   </dd>
   </dl>